 The Australian Convict Sites join more than 850 of the world’s most special places given this prestigious international recognition.
 Some other Australian places on the World Heritage List are:

 - The Sydney Opera House

 - Shark Bay

 The Australian Convict Sites are also included on the National Heritage List and are protected under national environment law.

-Visitors to KAVHA can follow self-guided walks, visit the NI Museum’s, play a game of golf, walk through the convict cemetry, enjoy the beaches or visit the Public Research centre at No. 9 Quality Row.
+Visitors to KAVHA can follow self-guided walks, visit the Norfolk Island Museums, play a game of golf, walk through the convict cemetery, enjoy the beaches or visit the Public Research centre at No. 9 Quality Row.
 To contact the Research Centre – EMAIL.

 *From www.norfolkisland.com.au, courtesy Norfolk Island Tourism